-- Pre-Course Reading and Assignments Reading and writing assignments on the topics listed in precourse work assignments section above.
+- Pre-Course Reading and Assignments Reading and writing assignments on the topics listed in pre-course work assignments section above.
 All pre-course assignments must be completed prior to departure to the field location. - Field Journal Each day you will use your journal for lessons, activities, and reflection.
 The journaling process is intended to support you in both your personal learning journey and as a model for how to utilize field journals with your own students.
 Your journal will be assessed at the end of the field course. - Field Participation Each day you will be participating in unique field research and conservation activities.
 Full engagement is expected, and you will earn points for participation in group discussions, effort in learning field research techniques, making observations and asking questions, and being ready and willing to try new things. - Lesson Plan Presentation At the end of the course you will present the lesson plan you have created during your time in the field.
-This lesson plan will use the 5E Learning Cycle and align with the NGSS.
 After the course we will ask you to share your lesson plan on the Google Classroom as we work to build a lesson library resource.